-About Shining Sea Bikeway
+About the Shining Sea Bikeway

 A resident once described the Shining Sea Bikeway as a linear park.
 This wonderful pathway from North Falmouth to Woods Hole is used by residents and visitors of all ages throughout the year.